jmomort/mockin/README.md

 ## Development Integration

 Integrating Mockin into your app's workflow simplifies the development process.
 By configuring your application to utilize Mockin, the `[ ō Continue with Hellō ]` button triggers an automatic login flow.
-This feature accelerates the development phase by streamlining user authentication.
+This feature accelerates the development phase by streamlining user login and registration.

-## Comprehensive Testing Compatibility
+## Comprehensive Testing

 Mockin is compatible with leading browser test frameworks like Selenium, Cypress, and Playwright, ensuring a broad range of testing possibilities.
 It facilitates the testing process by handling the authorization requests and responses seamlessly.
-The tool redirects authorization requests to its endpoint and returns the authorization response according to the specified or default `response_mode`, without any user interaction.
-This process allows your application to handle various responses, including `code`, `id_token`, or even `error` responses, which simulate scenarios like user request cancellations.
+After your app redirects requests to the autorization endpoint, Mockin will immediately return the authorization response according to the specified or default `response_mode`.

-Moreover, Mockin's mock API is capable of simulating all potential errors from Hellō's endpoints.
-It also allows for the creation of invalid or expired ID Tokens, adding another layer of testing robustness.
+The mock API can simulate errors, and invalid ID Tokens, allowing you to ensure your app properly handles all exceptions, improving your security posture.

 For detailed information on installation, usage, and examples, visit the [documentation](https://www.hello.dev/docs/mockin).